 So if you are reading this, are you doing what you love?
 Are you in the right environment but the circumstances do not allow you to give the best version of yourself?
 I hope this story inspires you.
 Get out.
 Be the best you can be and never allow your fears to kill your career.
-You will be surprised by what you are capable of.
-Keep winning.
+You will be surprised by what you are capable

-Battle with GBS: The Audacity of Medical Hope in our Lives
+Battle with GBS: The audacity of medical hope in our lives